A Level: Music

 Exam board: Edexcel

-Subject specific entry criteria: Grade 6 in GCSE Music or the ability to play an instrument and read music at Grade 5 level (ABRSM or equivalent).
+Subject specific entry criteria: Grade 6 in GCSE Music or ability to play an instrument and read music at Grade 5 level (ABRSM or equivalent).
 If you have not studied GCSE Music, you will need to be able to prove a performance level that is appropriate for A Level.

-Course overview
+Course Overview

 The course is designed to give all students the opportunity to develop their knowledge, understanding and skills of music whatever their previous experience.
-The course is made up of three components.

 Component One: Performance

-- Total performance time of 8 minutes
+Total performance time of 8 minutes.

 Component Two: Composition